Kong/kong-pongo/README.md

   down          remove all dependency containers

+  restart       shortcut, a combination of; down + up

   status        show status of the Pongo network, images, and containers

   up            start required dependency containers for testing